JonasJurczok/factorio-todo-list/README.md

 ## Changelog

+### 16.3.0
+* The button now only shows the first line of the task.
+Not everything.
+* Added russian translation

 ### 16.2.0
 * Modifyed UI so the button displays the current assigned task for each players.
 Thanks Tarrke!
 * Added openning the edit dialog when clicking a task in the list feature.
 Thanks Tarrke!